Nic30/hwtHls/doc/README-dev.rst

 	cd hwtHls/ssa/llvm/ && ln -s ../../build/hwtHls/ssa/llvm/*.so

-* use `LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libSegFault.so` to get better segfault reports libSegFault is a part of glibc but it may have a different loacation on your machine
+* use `LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libSegFault.so` to get better segfault reports libSegFault is a part of glibc but it may have a different location on your machine
 * https://stackoverflow.com/questions/54273632/llvm-linking-commandline-error-option-help-list-registered-more-than-once-l

 Doc generator